TheMetMan/bee-fg-update/README.md

 Please note that Bee is under active development and, as such, **breaking changes may occur**.
 Please see the release notes for a list of any major changes between versions.
-Also note that Bee is not (yet?) compatible with Microsoft Windows.
+Also note that Bee will not run natively on Microsoft Windows; it will run within WSL2 or other Linux based virtual machines.

 ## Installation

 - Download (or clone) Bee to your computer/server.
   This will create a folder called `bee` with lots of files inside.
 Your home directory is a good location for this folder.
+It is neither required nor recommended to place this folder within the Backdrop web root.

 - Make sure `bee/bee.php` is executable.
   It should be by default, but it doesn't hurt to double-check.